nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 target.state('').mutate source.state('').express()
 {% endhighlight %}

-The call to `express` from the root state outputs a deep clone of the entire tree as a `StateExpression`, which can be fed right into [`state()`](/api/#module) or `mutate()`.
-Methods produced by `state.method` will be regenerated in their new environment as necessary.
-Lost are the dynamic prototypal relationship and the memory savings that follow, but, depending on your point view, so too may be some of the complexity and rigidity that such a model might have entailed.
+Calling `express` from the root state outputs a plain-object deep clone of the entire tree, and this can be fed right into the `expression` argument of a call to [`state()`](/api/#module) or `mutate()`.
+Importantly, any lexical state methods that are brought over will be automatically recreated with the appropriate bindings for their new environment.

+With this mix-in approach, the dynamic prototypal relationship and the memory savings that follow are lost, but, depending on your point view, so too may be some of the complexity and rigidity that a deeper inheritance model might otherwise have entailed.